-Homemade Butterscotch Pudding For One – rich, creamy and so good!
-An easy to make, single-serving recipe that’s perfect for those cooking for one.
+Homemade Butterscotch Pudding For One – rich, creamy and wonderfully indulgent!
+This nostalgic single serving butterscotch pudding is so easy to make and serves up the perfect amount for anyone cooking for one.

 - 1/2 tablespoon cornstarch